mjdwitt/zeituhr/README.markdown

 ## Demo

-I currently don't have Zeituhr up and running anywhere, so you'll have to build it yourself.
+~~I currently don't have Zeituhr up and running anywhere, so you'll have to build it yourself.~~

+More progress: an official demo can be found at [zeituhr.hackfoolery.com](http://zeituhr.hackfoolery.com).
+Of course, you can still build it yourself if you prefer.

 ## Building